Dress code: Workplace

-In Western countries, these policies vary depending on the industry with lawyers, bankers, and executives often wearing a suit and tie.
+In Western countries, these policies vary depending on the industry.
+Lawyers, bankers, and executives often wear a suit and tie, with black shoes and belt, while casual wear is more common in the technology industry.
 Some businesses observe that anti-discrimination laws restricts their determining what is appropriate and inappropriate workplace clothing.
 Requiring men and women to dress differently at the workplace can be challenged because the gender-specific dress codes would be based on one sex and could be considered stereotypical.
 Most businesses have authority in determining and establishing what workplace clothes they can require of their workers.
 Generally, a carefully drafted dress code applied consistently does not violate anti-discrimination laws.
 So long as the dress code does not favor one gender over the other it is usually acceptable by law for employers to have a private dress code.

 In the United States, it is legal for employers to require women to wear makeup and ban men from wearing it.
 It has been argued that such a distinction in a dress code is not discriminatory because both sexes have rules about their appearance.
 An important court case that occurred in the U.S was the Jespersen v.
 Harrah's Operating Co., which allowed for a workplace to require that female employees wear makeup while their male counterparts were banned from doing so.
 Darlene Jespersen worked at Harrah's Casino for more than 20 years and found that the makeup and dress code was not only unattainable but degrading.
-Jespersen found that the ‘Personal Best' policy was not true to her natural appearance as it required a full face of makeup including foundation, powder, blush, mascara, and lipstick.
-Jespersen stated that this policy “forced her to be ... ‘dolled up' like a sexual object, and ... took away her credibility as an individual and as a person.”
+Jespersen found that the 'Personal Best' policy was not true to her natural appearance as it required a full face of makeup including foundation, powder, blush, mascara, and lipstick.
+Jespersen stated that this policy "forced her to be ... 'dolled up' like a sexual object, and ... took away her credibility as an individual and as a person."
 In opposition men who worked at Harrah's Casino were banned from wearing makeup, nail polish, and other traditionally female attires.
 Judge Kozinski argued that hyperfemininity was a burden that only women employees suffered.
 Kozinski stated that the time, effort and expense was more of a hindrance than just being banned from wearing makeup.
 However despite these efforts, in the ruling, it was decided that women did not have a larger burden in the requirements of the dress code but two judges disagreed and argued that makeup takes more time and money and that sex stereotyping occurred because women's bare faces were seen as less desirable.